 The best spots to watch the peamouth are by Kelsey Creek, under the Wilburton Trestle, and at the Mercer Slough Fish Ladder.
-Watch quietly at these sites and in addition to the peamouth, you may see other wildlife looking for dinner, including blue heron, wood ducks, river otters, and bald eagles.
+Be sure to watch quietly at these sites.
+In addition to the peamouth, you may see other wildlife looking for dinner, including blue heron, wood ducks, river otters, and bald eagles.

-To receive an alert when the peamouth are in town, Subscribe for Alerts on this page: https://dev.bellevuewa.gov/city-government/departments/utilities/conservation-and-the-environment/protecting-our-waterways/peamouth-minnows.
+To receive an alert when the peamouth are in town, Subscribe for Alerts from the City of Bellevue on this page: https://dev.bellevuewa.gov/city-government/departments/utilities/conservation-and-the-environment/protecting-our-waterways/peamouth-minnows.

-Watch the City of Bellevue Kelsey Creek camera: Kelsey Creek Camera | City of Bellevue (bellevuewa.gov)
+In the YouTube video below, you can view the live camera at Kelsey Creek maintained by the City of Bellevue: Kelsey Creek Camera | City of Bellevue (bellevuewa.gov)

 As we mentioned above, salmon spawn later in the year—summer through fall.
 There are many, many creeks and rivers to see spawning salmon, plus the fish ladder at the Ballard Locks (especially good if you have tiny tots in tow).
 We’ve got all the details about where and when in our article about Salmon spawning season in Western Washington.